RemiSlanina/wokosifi/README.md

-# The Worst Kind of Sci Fi
+# Worst Kind of Sci Fi

 A markdown zine.